oracle/weblogic-azure/aks/updateClusterTemplate.md

 {% include sub-template-advanced-usage.md %}

+While, there are some limitations:

+- No support to update a WebLogic cluster using older weblogic version, for example, you can not downgrade a 14.1.1.0 cluster to 12.2.1.4.

+- If you have enabled Azure Application Gatway Ingress Controller, you can not update the WebLogic cluster with TLS/SSL enabled to a cluster without TLS/SSL, otherwise, ingress will fail, you have to create new ingress for HTTP access.

+- You have to specify all required parameters, even though you are not going to update some of them.

 This document will guide you to update a WebLogic cluster using the advanced configurations.

 ## Prerequisites